DogPawHat/portfolio-site/src/content/blog/notes-on-activity-component.md

 And you get the best of both worlds.
 Nice.

 Hope you find this experiment useful.
 The code is hosted at https://github.com/DogPawHat/test-activity-query, and the side is hosted at https://activity-query.dogpawhat.tech/.
 Enjoy!

+### PS:

+I should mention if you're using a framework or router like Tanstack Start/Query, React Route or Next.js, it's still preferable to "render as you fetch".
+Often you'll have all the info you need in the URL to kick off a prefetch with `prefetchQuery` or `ensureQueryData`.
+See the Tanstack docs and this KCD blog post for more detail: https://www.epicreact.dev/render-as-you-fetch